LogicGenX/nabd.dhk/docs/admin-lite-sop.md

 Support playbook
 ----------------
-- 401 or 403 responses: rotate Admin Lite JWT, confirm origin allow list.
+- 401 or 403 responses: confirm the Medusa session token has not expired (users may need to log in again) and verify ADMIN_LITE_ALLOWED_ORIGINS.
 - 429 responses: review rate limit env vars or investigate automation loops.
-- Unexpected 5xx: check Medusa logs, verify ADMIN_LITE_JWT_SECRET is present, and restart service if config changed.
+- Unexpected 5xx: check Medusa logs, ensure JWT_SECRET is present, and restart the service if config changed.
 - For feature requests, document UX, payload, and backend surface first; keep scope lean.